Mfundo-debug/Medium_articles/Instructions.md

 -  `pip install scikit-learn`

 * Please Note that these steps are neccesary to run the notebook, otherwise do feel free to contact me, I will do my best to help

+### If you want to remove the kernel do the followng steps

+1. Run the kernel list
+` jupyter kernelspec list `

+2. Find the name of the kernel you want to remove in the list

+3. Run the command

+`jupyter kernelspec uninstall <kernel_name>`

+* Please note this will remove the kernel from jupyterlab and it will be permanently removed